jaredmdunn/wherever-we-go/02_characters/04_traits.md

 # Traits
 Traits are the fixed, defining characteristics that set each character and creature apart in *Wherever We Go*.
 Rather than relying on broad categories like “race,” “ancestry,” or “species,” this system uses traits to describe the natural features, strengths, and limitations that make your character unique.

 Traits can represent anything from physical size to heightened senses, natural armor, or unusual movement.
-They’re not meant to capture every detail of appearance or backstory—only the features that are significant enough to have a **mechanical impact** during play.
+They’re not meant to capture every detail of appearance or backstory-only the features that are significant enough to have a **mechanical impact** during play.

 Whether you want to play a nimble halfling, a towering automaton, or a wolfkin with keen senses, traits provide the tools to highlight what makes your character stand out.